glitchgod/feedrss/README.md

 - If a rss feed is more than 1,500 torrents the program locks up for multiple seconds but <strong>does</strong> pull through eventually.

+- Random text inputed in the url rss feed list may cause crashing.
+-
 - Typos…

 <h2>Dependencies that may be required based on linux distro:</h2>